 Upper cervical chiropractors have been specially trained to work to correct upper neck misalignments.
 Often, the reason for migraine pain lies within the neck area.
 The atlas bone is the top bone of the neck, the C1 vertebra, and it is viewed as one of the most vital bones of the human body.
 It contains the brainstem at the location where it meets up with the spinal cord.
 The spinal cord then joins with all other systems of the body in order to send signals to and from the brain and body.
-A misalignment of the atlas affects how the body functions causing the brain to be over-stimulated which may lead to migraines.
+A misalignment of the atlas affects how the body functions causing the brain to be over-stimulated which may lead to head pain.

 To schedule a complimentary NUCCA consultation, call 925-829-7900 or just click the button below.

 If you are outside of the local area, you can find an Upper Cervical Doctor near you at www.uppercervicalawareness.com.